frangaliana/user-list/README.md

 Finally, to edit users within the list, thanks to reusing components we've generated a card that depending on the mode will display some action buttons and let you edit.
 As we don't want to edit any data until the user is sure of it, we save everything in an intermediate object that will finally update the list when the button actions.

 ## What would be missing to improve or what should be added that has not entered the proposed time?

-- Unit tests after each of the functionalities, at least in the business layer that can add, delete or modify data.

 In addition to the representation of the components to show the expected result and compare it with the obtained one.